 Specific speed reading techniques

-We are still writing an article not about prominent people, but about how to learn to read quickly common man.
-The scientific methods will be presented next.
+Still, we are not writing an article about outstanding people, but about how to learn to read quickly to the common man.
+Next, scientific methods will be presented.

-• First, the book is read from beginning to end; then from the end to the beginning.
-The essence of the method is to gradually increase the speed of reading.
+• First, the book is read from beginning to end; then - from the end to the beginning.
+The essence of the method is to gradually increase reading speed.

-• Diagonal reading.
-This method consists in studying information obliquely, quickly scrolling through pages.
-Effective with works of art.
-This method was especially fond of Lenin.
+• Reading diagonally.
+This method consists of studying information diagonally, quickly flipping through pages.
+Effective when working with works of art.
+Lenin especially loved this method.

 • Driving your finger from the bottom of the line.
 This method, known to every person since childhood, is effective.
-Conducted studies prove this.
+Conducted research proves this.

 • Empathy technique.
-It consists in the visualization of the main character or the events taking place in the book from the side of the reader.
+It consists of visualizing the main character or the events occurring in the book from the reader’s perspective.
 This technique is effective when reading fiction.

-• "Assault method".
-Used and used by scouts various countries.
-It consists in the rapid assimilation of a certain amount of information by a specially trained person.
+• "Assault Method" Used and is being used by intelligence officers various countries.
+It involves the rapid assimilation of a certain amount of information by a specially trained person.

-Intellect should be developed from a young age, that is, during the active growth of a person.
-During this period, the child's brain is 100% ready to assimilate new information.
-And in later life, all the skills acquired at school (including the ability to read quickly) will play into the hands of an already formed person.
+Intelligence should be developed from a young age, that is, during the active growth of a person.
+During this period, the child’s brain is 100% ready to assimilate new information.
+And in later life, all the skills acquired at school (including the ability to read quickly) will play into the hands of an already mature person.

 In the previous sections, we looked at how to learn to read quickly for adults.
 Next, we will talk about speed reading techniques for children.
 Namely, how to read very quickly.

 • Short lexicon.
-It is replenished in the course of reading new books, learning new things and communicating with people.
+It is replenished by reading new books, learning new things and communicating with people.

 • Weak articulatory apparatus.
 This problem eliminated special exercises presented in children's manuals.

-• untrained memory.
-It develops by constant reading of interesting texts and performing semantic exercises for them.
+• Untrained memory.
+Develops by constantly reading interesting texts and performing semantic exercises for them.

 • The content of the book is too complex.
-Not every student is able to perceive an intricate plot. literary work.
-Here an important aspect is the knowledge of the parent of the characteristics of his child.
-Then there will be no problem with choosing a book for a child.
+Not every student is able to comprehend a confusing plot literary work.
+An important aspect here is the parent’s knowledge of the characteristics of their child.
+Then there will be no problem choosing a book for your child.

-• Return to the same word or phrase (usually complex).
-The child does not understand its meaning and therefore rereads it again.
-Of course, this reduces the reading speed.
-It's great if the child is not shy to ask the meaning of an incomprehensible word.
-And the parent, in turn, can play a role explanatory dictionary- that is, on the fingers to explain what this or that word or phraseological unit means.
+• Returning to the same word or phrase (usually complex).
+The child does not understand its meaning and therefore re-reads it again.
+Of course, this reduces reading speed.
+It’s great if the child doesn’t hesitate to ask the meaning of an unclear word.
+And the parent, in turn, is able to play a role explanatory dictionary- that is, explain on your fingers what this or that word or phraseological unit means.

-How to increase the speed of reading a child (or how to teach to read quickly) will be discussed further.
+How to increase a child’s reading speed (or how to teach them to read quickly) will be discussed below.

 To do this, the parent will need:

 • Interesting and short text.
-It is desirable that it is suitable for the age of the child.
+It is advisable that it is suitable for the age of the child.

 • Timer.

-Record the time before the start of reading (for example, 1 minute).
-After the specified time, stop your enthusiastic child and recount all the words you read.
+Record the time before you start reading (for example, 1 minute).
+After the specified time, stop your enthusiastic child and count all the words you read.

 Then repeat this operation for the second circle and so on.
-If everything goes right, then with each new time the read passage of the text will become larger.
-This suggests that the child's reading speed is increasing.
+If everything goes correctly, then with each new time the passage of text read will become larger.
+This indicates that the child’s reading speed is increasing.

 This section answers the question of how to learn to read very quickly.